Google shipped OKF. Kage keeps it true.

 1 · Install

-One command creates repo memory, builds the code graph, and auto-wires every agent on your machine.
+One command creates repo memory, builds the code graph, and auto-wires Claude Code and Codex — with a paste-in snippet for every other agent.

 2 · It takes notes